MilkBotttle/build_a_lab/README.md

 After vm create complete you can use those vm to deploy

 # How to use vbmc for baremetal service
-Don't forget to source venv
+If use virtaulenv don't forget source environment.

 * Create port
 ```
 vbmc add VMDOMAIN --username USERNAME --password PASSWORD --port PORT